glaucopater/ReactInputOutputComponent/README.md

-React Input Output Component Mockup for testing
+React Input and Output Component Mockup for testing

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).